kubernetes/enhancements/keps/sig-node/4603-tune-crashloopbackoff/README.md

 intended for `Success` states, nor as beholden to the status quo as the new default front loaded decay with interval modification.

-Pods and init/sidecar containers will be able to set a new OneOf value, `restartPolicy: Rapid`, to opt in to an exponential backoff decay that starts at a low initial value and maximizes to a cap of 1 minute.
+Pods and restartable init (aka sidecar) containers will be able to set a new OneOf value, `restartPolicy: Rapid`, to opt in to an exponential backoff decay that starts at a low initial value and maximizes to a cap of 1 minute.
 The detailed methodology for determining the implementable starting value, and benchmarking it during and after alpha, is enclosed in Design Details, but will start at 250ms.

 TODO: Confirm the interaction between pod level restart policy and container level restartpolicy if not only for sidecar containers